 If the design criterion is to operate with gas pressures in excess of coolant pressure and accept a small amount of sheath strain (creep) due to gas pressure, then the situation is very much more complex.
-The inter-relations between various operating parameters are outlined below, using the convention that $A \longrightarrow B$ means that a change in A affects B.
+The inter-relations between various operating parameters are outlined below, using the convention that $A \rightarrow B$ means that a change in A affects B. The complex relationship requires a computer program which is available to predict the behaviour.